mccurcio/using-bash-for-large-files/README.md

 # using-bash-for-large-files
-This is a poorly constucted demo using a ipython notebook using the Bash kernel.
+This is a quickily constucted demo on using Bash on the ipython notebook.

 See: [court_info.ipynb](https://github.com/mccurcio/using-bash-for-large-files/blob/main/court_info.ipynb)